basarat/typescript-book/docs/destructuring.md

     }
 };
 ```
-Without the awesome *structuring* support built into JavaScript creating new objects on the fly would indeed be very cumbersome.
+Without the awesome *structuring* support built into JavaScript, creating new objects on the fly would indeed be very cumbersome.
 Destructuring brings the same level of convenience to getting data out of a structure.

 #### Object Destructuring
 Destructuring is useful because it allows you to do in a single line, what would otherwise require multiple lines.
 Consider the following case: